Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can draw all five elements into yourself to take on an Elemental Form.
 You gain the following benefits:

-***Fly Speed.*** You gain Fly Speed equals to your Speed.
+**Fly Speed**  You gain Fly Speed equals to your Speed.

-***Rapid Strikes.*** When you attack with a Monk Weapon or Unarmed Strike, you can make two additional Monk Weapon or Unarmed Strikes attacks as part of that attack action (for a total of four attacks).
+**Rapid Strikes**  When you attack with a Monk Weapon or Unarmed Strike, you can make two additional Monk Weapon or Unarmed Strikes attacks as part of that attack action (for a total of four attacks).

-***Temporary Hit Points.*** Whenever you cast a Wu Jen spell you gain Temporary Hit Points equal to twice the level of the spell slot expended.
+**Temporary Hit Points**  Whenever you cast a Wu Jen spell you gain Temporary Hit Points equal to twice the level of the spell slot expended.

-***Forced Teleportation.*** Whenever you teleport with a Wu Jen feature or spell, you can touch a creature equal to you in size (or smaller) and teleport it with you (no action required).
+**Forced Teleportation**  Whenever you teleport with a Wu Jen feature or spell, you can touch a creature equal to you in size (or smaller) and teleport it with you (no action required).
 This includes grappled creatures.

 Your Elemental Form lasts for 1 minute, but it ends early if you have the Incapacitated condition or when you choose to end it (no action required).
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending 6 :class-phb24-monk: **Focus Points** (no action required).